fgolra/opcua-drawio-library/README.md

 ## Note:
 Draw.io does not provide double head arrow ends, so `HasTypeDefinition` and `HasSubType` reference types connectors could not be developed.
 I have provided two triangles that can be placed on top of the connectors in the final models.

+## Updating Library:
+Once you open the library in draw.io, you can also update it by editing the shaping and raging them back to the pellet.
+Save to .xml file, once you update your library.